-A lot of politics is about sleight-of-hand -- look at this, but not that.
-Sometimes this is done with an obvious lie, like when a politician says unauthorized immigrants are rapists and murders, and lazy besides, but they're still stealing all "our" jobs.
+A lot of politics is about sleight-of-hand -- look at this, not that.
+Sometimes this is done with obvious lies, like when a politician says unauthorized immigrants are rapists and murders, and lazy too, but somehow they're still stealing all "our" jobs.

 Sometimes the sleight-of-hand is harder to see.
 Maybe it's not even done consciously.
 Sometimes the ruling class offers a small apology, a small admission of guilt, to distract from a bigger crime.